jistok/greenplum-cdc/README.md

 * Access the [Spring Music UI](http://localhost:8080/) and make some changes to the data, then you should be able to see those changes occur in the Greenplum table via the "Greenplum poll" tab.
-* If you log into MySQL as "root", then run `CREATE DATABASE some_db_name`, you should be able to observe this event in the "Kafka => Greenplum" tab.
+* If you log into MySQL as "root", then run `CREATE DATABASE some_db_name`, you should be able to observe this event in the "RabbitMQ => Greenplum" tab.
 Here are some other DDL operations to try:
   - `CREATE TABLE`
   - `ALTER TABLE`
   - `DROP TABLE`